stacychandisingh/MechaCar_Statistical_Analysis/README.md

 The statistical test that would be used is the correlation function in R. This function is denoted as cor() in R.

 **What data is needed to run the statistical test?**
 The data needed to run the statistical test is the mpg and vehicle length data for MechaCar and the competition.
 Depending on how large the dataset is, a sample of the population dataset should be taken.
-This can be achieved using a sample function in R such as sample_n().
+This can be achieved by using a sample function in R such as sample_n().